ZhuLvs/2DIR/README.md

 ```

 ## Training
 Before training begins, the protein residue distance matrix needs to be padded to ensure uniform size, which facilitates model processing, accelerates training, and so on.
-The padding code can be found in the `helper_scripts` directory and can be modified as needed.
+The padding code can be found in the `helper_scripts` directory and can be modified as needed（Running Preprocessing.sh will handle this process）.

 ### Known Length Protein
 ```bash